 Before you place a host in maintenance mode, you must verify the following:

-If you are using Evacuate all data mode, verify that you have enough hosts and capacity available in the cluster to meet the Primary level of failures to tolerate policy requirements.
+If you are using Evacuate all data mode, verify that the cluster has enough hosts and capacity available to meet the Primary level of failures to tolerate policy requirements.

-Verify that the remaining hosts have enough flash capacity to handle any flash read cache reservations.
-You can run the vsan.whatif_host_failures RVC command to analyze the current capacity use per host.
-This information can help you determine whether a single host failure might cause the cluster to run out of space, and impact the cluster capacity, cache reservation, and cluster components.
+Verify that enough flash capacity exists on the remaining hosts to handle any flash read cache reservations.
+To analyze the current capacity use per host, and whether a single host failure might cause the cluster to run out of space and impact the cluster capacity, cache reservation, and cluster components, run the following RVC command: vsan.whatif_host_failures.
 For information about the RVC commands, see the RVC Command Reference Guide.